 This three-credit hour course integrates theories of conflict and dispute resolution with an analysis of differences in dimensions of culture including religion, values, identity, worldviews and language.
 Applied learning will focus on cross-cultural conflicts between individuals, within organizations, and between nations with emphasis on “The Troubles” of Northern Ireland.
 You will be exposed to a variety of ways culture impacts communication, negotiation and other dispute resolution processes.
 Additionally, you will look at the reconciliation process and the key challenges in transforming personal, social and structural relationships that have been damaged or destroyed by conflict.

-The course will meet for a minimum of two hours each weekday, except the first Friday which will be reserved for students to explore on their own and work on their papers.
+The course will meet for a minimum of two hours each weekday.

 - Group excursions

 - Dublin City University - Talks on "The Troubles" with former public officials, militants, and scholars

 - Glendalough, a sixteenth century monastic settlement in the Wicklow Mountains

 - Belfast - Talks with former militants, practitioners in reconciliation, and scholars; excursions to the physical remains of the conflict, including the "peace walls," memorials, murals and other sites of historical significance during "The Troubles"

 - Hop on and hop off tour of Dublin

 - Experience Gaelic Games Program - opportunity to learn about Irish culture through Gaelic games and Irish folk dancing